GCTC-NTGC/gc-digital-talent/documentation/environment-variables.md

 3) `docker-compose up --detach`

 To check if a particular environment variable is set in a container, a command like this could be used:
-`docker-compose exec php printenv FEATURE_APPLICANTPROFILE`
+`docker-compose exec php printenv FEATURE_DIRECTINTAKE`